Ontario deserves better.

 Nurses Are Leaving

 Pushed beyond their limits, nurses are walking away from front-line positions in the public system.
 Vacancy levels for nursing positions have reached an all-time high, and many communities can’t attract the nurses they desperately need.
-As the crisis , workloads get heavier for those who remain.
+As the crisis deepens, workloads get heavier for those who remain.
 Stress and burnout get even worse, prompting more to leave in despair.
 It’s a vicious spiral with serious consequences for health care in this province.

 The Risks of